Maintenance methods

 - Screwdrivers:

-with flat end - long and strong, short (wide), narrow (for working with electrical system elements);
+flat-ended - long and strong, short (wide), narrow (for work with electrical system elements);

-with cross-shaped end - long and strong, short (wide)
+with a cross-shaped end - long and strong, short (wide)

 - Pliers:

-with long grips; side cutters (for working with electrical system elements), pullers for spring rings - external and internal
+with long grips; side cutters (for work with electrical system elements), spring ring pliers - external and internal

 - Chisel - 25 mm (½ inch)